Posted in

 After last night’s light show, there’s not much more Nanortalik needs to offer.
 Which is just as well because this town is tiny.

 There are two surprises when we arrive ashore on the tender.
-First, there is a sizeable queue of cruisers waiting to return to the ship.
+First, there is a sizeable queue of cruisers waiting to return to Island Princess.
 Second, it looks like the entire town has turned out to greet us.

 There are people selling handmade beaded goods, seal fur, cross stitch and various other trinkets all along the road through the town.
 It also seems that anyone who owns a musical instrument is putting on their own impromptu concerts outside their houses.